NCAR/tiegcm/doc/userguide/quickstart.rst

 but all you need for now is the source code, and corresponding data files.
 Both are provided as gzipped tar files.

-After downloading the tar files to an empty working directory (:term:`workdir`) on a large disk system (for example, ``/mydisk/tiegcm``), uncompress and extract the source code and related scripts and documentation::
+After downloading the two gzipped tar files to an empty working directory (:term:`workdir`) on a large disk system (for example, ``/mydisk/tiegcm``), uncompress and extract the source code and related scripts and documentation::

     $ gunzip tiegcmx.xx.tar.gz
     $ tar xvf tiegcmx.xx.tar

 where ``x.xx`` is the model version downloaded.

 Next, make a directory to hold the data files (for example, ``/mydisk/tiegcm/data``), and uncompress and extract the data tar file into that directory.
 Then set environment variable ``$TGCMDATA``, e.g., for the c-shell, add this line to your .cshrc file::